BlankParenthesis/PxlsNetworking/extensions/factions.md

 ## /factions/{faction_id}/members
 ### GET
-Information on all members of a specified faction.
+Lists all members of a faction.
 #### Response
 A Paginated List of Member objects.
 #### Errors